How Much Does A Garage Conversion Cost in 2020?

 Garage Conversion Cost

-Any type of house extension can cost thousands of pounds.
+Any type of house extension services can cost thousands of pounds.
 When we talk about garage conversion cost, you can expect to pay £11,000 to £25,000 in 2020.
 However, the actual cost of a project depends on various factors such as garage size, plans, etc. There are the following things that you need to consider:

 Is it Right for You?